Łachwa Ghetto: Uprising and massacre

 The news of massacres of the Jews committed throughout the region by German Einsatzgruppe B soon reached Łachwa.
 The Jewish youth organized an underground resistance under the leadership of Icchak Rochczyn (also spelled Yitzhak Rochzyn or Icchak Rokhchin), the head of the local Betar group.
 With the assistance of Judenrat, the underground managed to stockpile axes, knives, and iron bars, although efforts to secure firearms were largely unsuccessful.

 By August 1942, the Jews in Łachwa knew that the nearby ghettos in Łuniniec (Luninets) and Mikaszewicze (now Mikashevichy, Belarus) had been liquidated.
 On 2 September 1942, the local populace was informed that some farmers, summoned by the Nazis, had been ordered to dig large pits just outside the town.
-Later that day, 150 German troops from an Einsatzgruppe killing squad with 200 Belarusian and Ukrainian auxiliaries surrounded the ghetto.
+Later that day, 150 German troops from an Einsatzgruppen killing squad with 200 Belarusian and Ukrainian auxiliaries surrounded the ghetto.
 Rochczyn and the underground wanted to attack the ghetto fence at midnight to allow the population to flee, but others refused to abandon the elderly and children.
 Lopatin asked that the attack be postponed until the morning.

 On 3 September 1942, the Germans informed Dov Lopatin that the ghetto was to be liquidated, and ordered the ghetto inhabitants to gather for "resettlement".
 To secure the cooperation of the ghetto's leaders, the Germans promised that the members of Judenrat, the ghetto doctor and 30 laborers (whom Lopatin could choose personally) would be spared.
 Lopatin refused the offer, reportedly responding: "Either we all live, or we all die."

 When the Germans entered the ghetto, Lopatin set fire to the Judenrat headquarters, which was the signal to commence the uprising.
 Other buildings were also set on fire.
 Members of the ghetto underground attacked the Germans as they entered the ghetto, using axes, sticks, molotov cocktails and their bare hands.
 This battle is believed to have represented the first ghetto uprising of the war.
 Approximately 650 Jews were killed in the fighting or in the flames, with another 500 or so taken to the pits and shot.
 Six German soldiers and eight German and Ukrainian (or Belarusian) policemen were also killed.
 The ghetto fence was breached and approximately 1,000 Jews were able to escape, of whom about 600 were able to take refuge in the Prypeć (Pripet) Marshes.
 Rochczyn was shot and killed as he jumped into the Smierc River, after killing a German soldier with an axe to the head.
 Although an estimated 120 of the escapees were able to join Soviet partisan units, most of the others were eventually tracked down and killed.
 Approximately 90 residents of the ghetto survived the war.
 Dov Lopatin joined a partisan unit and was killed on 21 February 1944 by a landmine.